chatapazar/openshift-workshop/deploywiths2i.md

 - wait until build complete, see build backend-1 change from running to complete (3-5 minutes)
   ![](images/work_18.png)
 - after build complete, openshift will take the image from the build to deploy and create a pod as shown in the picture.
+- click 'Topology' menu from left side for back to Topology view again
   ![](images/work_19.png)
 - wait until Pod 'backend-xxxx-xxx' change status to Running
   ![](images/work_20.png)